 This procedure is performed once only.
 The command SA-1 in the Table sets up a new set of ECDSA parameters and the SA-2 command creates the SA’s “root certificate” - their self-signed key which self-certifies their identity.

 When a Data Server creates an X509 certificate signing request (CSR), the SA signs it using command SA-3.
 This creates a signed version of the Data Server’s Public Key.
 The PEM encoded version of the “ds.crt” file is what is embedded in both permit files and catalogue metadata as the “Data Server certificate”.

+IHO will as scheme administrator issue a scheme root certificate which is available for download on the IHO web site.
+It will only be used to create Data Server certificates.
+IHO will also become a Data Server of its own protection scheme and use this certificate kes to digitally sign S-100 standard files; e.g. portrayal/feature/interoperability catalogues.

 Table 15-8 – Creation of Public and Private Key pairs – basic commands